 Babesia ovis and Babesia motasi infect sheep.
 B. ovis produces mild disease of short duration, whereas B. motasi causes fatal disease in acute cases.
 Like all Babesia organisms, sheep that recover from babesiosis become asymptomatic carriers.

 Babesia odocoilei infects deer and reindeer.
 Infection can result in sudden death due to severe intravascular and extravascular hemolysis.
-Numerous organisms are typically seen in infected animals.
+Numerous organisms are typically seen in blood smears from infected animals.